10 things we don’t spend money on

-4. Family Outings: We take advantage of all of the free activities we can do locally, such as parks.
-Luckily, there are a lot of nice places around us that we regularily visit for free.
+4. Family outings: We take advantage of all of the free activities we can do locally, such as parks.
+Luckily, there are a lot of nice places around us that we regularly visit for free.

-5. Water at Restaurants: It’s not often that we go out to eat at restaraunts, but when we do, I always order a water to drink.
+5. Water at restaurants: It’s not often that we go out to eat at restaurants, but when we do, I always order water to drink.
 Most restaurants make the majority of their profit from beverages because they are priced so high, so I never buy them and just stick to water.

-9. Fancy Home Decor: With a toddler in the house that wants to grab everything he sees, it’s been awhile since I’ve had anything nice in the house.
-All of my favourite decor pieces are packed away for when the kids are older.
+9. Fancy home decor: With a toddler in the house that wants to grab everything he sees, it’s been a while since I’ve had anything nice in the house.
+All of my favorite decor pieces are packed away for when the kids are older.
 Our couches are more than 5 years old and in dire need of replacing, but I refuse to get anything new until we move (so we can get the perfect size for our home).

 Plus, it’s just not worth it to have nice things that will just get ruined by messy toddlers!